 Investors have tended to increase their investment in U.S. Treasuries in periods of financial stress because they see Treasuries as relatively safe and liquid-in other words, a safehaven investment.
 In these periods, investors appear to be more willing to accept a lower risk premium for longer maturity Treasuries.
-The correlation between stock prices and Treasury returns -- a measure of this safe-haven demand -- turned sharply negative as the financial crisis started to unfold in 2007.
-The correlation turned sharply negative again in early 2010 and in early 2011, periods when European sovereign debt problems escalated, also suggesting safe-haven demands (Chart 5.4.4).
+The correlation between stock prices and Treasury returns-a measure of this safe-haven demand-

+Chart 5.4.4 Correlation of Stock Prices and Treasury Returns